 This is a companion piece to “Livestock Trespass, what you should know.”
 CLICK HERE to read companion piece.

 It is worth noting that the current cost per AUM for a private profit grazing on public lands is $1.35 per animal unit month (AUM).
-This represents a decrease from the 2018 Federal grazing fee of $1.41 per AUM (less than the cost of one can of dog food, a single latte, a 5 lb bag of flour).
+The grazing fee for 2019 is $1.35 per AUM (less than the cost of one can of dog food, a single latte, a 5 lb bag of flour).

 BLM has also begun a program they call “Outcome Based Grazing.”
 This system further subsidizes public land livestock if they do not make the money they expect.
 The fees are based on “outcome.”